 Based on data from the World Happiness Report, the level of happiness in Indonesian society has decreased from 2015 until 2018.
 Indonesia ranked 74 in 2005, and in 2016 dropping to 79th.
 Until 2018, Indonesia's ranking still decreased to 96th based on World Happiness Report published by UN-SDSN (United Nations Sustainable Development Solutions Network).
 There are six variables used to measure the World Happiness Report.
 They are per capita GDP (per capita gross domestic product), life expectancy, social assistance, social freedom, perceptions of corruption, and generosity.
 The Indonesian Central Bureau of Statistics also measures the happiness index.
 Indonesia Happiness Index comprises three dimensions named life satisfaction, feelings, and meanings of life (BPS, 2017).
 The government supports efforts to increase the happiness of the Indonesian people using the Sustainable Development Goals (SDGs) Pyramid.
 This SDGs Pyramid was initiated by UN SDSN and the Commission on Sustainable Development Business and United in Diversity.

 Development is not just about the material or physical aspects but also considers the quality of life (Abdul-Hakim et al., 2014).
 GDP indicator does not adequately reflect the happiness and well-being of people in a country because GDP naturally is not designed for it (Rahayu & Harmadi, 2016).
 A new indicator that is better than GDP is needed so that it can accommodate various aspects of human life.
 The use of GDP as an indicator of well-being is considered to have weaknesses because it only considers the value of material and has not measured various aspects of human life.
-Bergh (2009) stated that GDP has several disadvantages such as not taking into account social costs, only being concerned with increasing absolute income, ignoring income distribution, not measuring activities outside the market or informal transactions, and ignoring the impact of economic activity on the environment.
+Bergh (2009) stated that GDP has several disadvantages, such as not taking into account social costs, only being concerned with increasing total income, ignoring income distribution, not measuring activities outside the market or everyday transactions, and ignoring the impact of economic activity on the environment.
 Therefore, a new indicator that is better than GDP is needed so that it can accommodate various aspects of human life.
 Happiness is increasingly considered the proper measure of social progress and the goal of public policy.

 The happiness indicator is a measure that describes the level of well-being.
-Happiness is a reflection of the level of prosperity that has been achieved by each individual.
+Happiness reflects the level of prosperity that each individual has achieved.
 The happiness indicator will describe the level of subjective well-being related to some aspects of life that are considered essential and meaningful for most residents and the community.
 Various studies related to the phenomenon of happiness showed that happiness is affected by various factors.
 Many experts now recognize that income is not a measurement that alone captures the well-being of individuals, and governments around the world are starting to rethink how they measure the welfare of their citizens.
 Well-being is best understood as a multifaceted phenomenon that can be assessed by measuring a wide array of subjective and objective constructs (Forgeard et al., 2011).

-Originally happiness was grounded on income, Easterlin (1974, 1995).
-Well-being is now understood not simply as positive emotions, but, rather, as thriving across multiple domains of life (Diener et al., 2003).
+Initially, happiness was grounded on income, Easterlin (1974, 1995).
+Well-being is now understood not simply as positive emotions but as thriving across multiple domains of life (Diener et al., 2003).
 Well-being integrates hedonic well-being (feeling good) and eudaemonic well-being (functioning well).
 One of the most widely researched conceptualizations of well-being is subjective well-being.
-Subjective well-being in general covers a broader concept, which is defined as a good mental state, including positive and negative evaluations taken during life and affect reaction to these experiences.
+Subjective well-being, in general, covers a broader concept, which is defined as an excellent mental state, including positive and negative evaluations taken during life and affect reaction to these experiences.